-This section outlines the current evidence on the effectiveness of psychosocial, psychological, pharmacological and complementary therapies in preventing and treating mental health conditions in the perinatal period.
+This section outlines the current evidence on psychosocial, pharmacological and complementary therapies in the prevention and treatment of mental health conditions in the perinatal period.
 For pharmacological, physical and complementary therapies, information on potential harms to the fetus or infant is also included.
 Interventions are defined in the Glossary.